 Now you’re ready

-Once you have that beautiful concentrate locked and loaded, it’s time to make one or a number of tall, beautiful, lovely iced coffee!
-You’ll need ice, coffee concentrate, and your choice of milk, cream and or sugar.
+Once you have that beautiful concentrate locked and loaded, it’s time to make a tall, beautiful, lovely iced coffee!
+You’ll need ice, coffee concentrate, and your choice of milk, cream, and or sugar.
 Or just drink it black.
 It will be non-acidic and not the least bit bitter.
-(Specific recipe in the recipe card below.)
+(Complete recipe below.)

 And there you have it: Icy cold, undiluted, perfect iced coffee!

 Not ready to commit to nearly two gallons of coffee concentrate?
 No problem.
 Scale down the proportions: 2 tablespoons of ground coffee for each cup of cold water.

 In any proportion, iced coffee made this way is even better than the sample that got me into all of this in the first place.

 How to Make Perfect Cold Brew Iced Coffee

 - Large container like a clean, new 3-gallon bucket